enocholaleye/devops-projects-portfolio/README.md

 # DevOps Projects

-This repository documents my transition from Systems Support to DevOps Engineering.
-It showcases hands-on projects, experiments, and real-world implementations as I build and sharpen skills in Linux system administration, automation, CI/CD pipelines, infrastructure as code (IaC), containerization, monitoring, and cloud computing (AWS).
+Welcome to my DevOps lab — a curated collection of hands-on projects, labs, and experiments as I transition from Systems Support to a professional Cloud DevOps Engineer.

-Each project is a step forward on my journey toward becoming a Cloud DevOps Engineer, with a strong focus on automation, scalability, and reliability using modern DevOps practices and tools.
+This repository is the engine room of my learning journey — where theory meets practice.
+It covers the entire DevOps lifecycle: from Linux system administration and scripting to CI/CD automation, infrastructure as code (IaC), containerization, monitoring, and cloud-native deployments.

-“From scripting to scaling — this repo is the blueprint of my DevOps evolution.”
+🛠️ "From scripting to scaling — this repo is the blueprint of my DevOps evolution."